evgenyneu/evgenii.com/app/blog/_posts/2014-07-27-optional-trailing-closures-in-swift.md

 tags: programming
 ---

-Swift language has a very handy feature called `trailing closures`.
+Swift language has a handy feature called `trailing closures`.
-It allows us to pass a closure into a function.
+It is a clean way of passing a closure into a function.

 ```swift
 func makeTea(doNext: () -> ()) {